I wish I read more.

 If you’re adamant that you want to set aside a chunk of time every day to read, then schedule it in!
 When I worked in a traditional office environment, I read for 30 minutes over my lunch, which had the triple effect of ensuring I had lunch, getting me away from my desk, and taking a few moments to read.
 Now, that 30 minutes happens during lunch and/or right as I get into bed.

 This tip is for everyone – even if you don’t have kids.

 First, if you do have kids, match their school reading list.
 Not only will you get in a few easy-to-read books, but you will have more meaningful conversations about their schoolwork.
 If you have a bookworm, read their leisure books too!
-You’ll gain insight into their interests and can facilitate deeper dialogue around key topics – and be you will be super up to date on pop culture!
+You’ll gain insight into their interests and can facilitate deeper dialogue around key topics – and you will be super up-to-date on pop culture!

 Whether you do or don’t have kids, this is an excellent way to read books you may have missed in school or revisit ones you loved (or hated!)
 A few years ago, I read To Kill a Mockingbird, The Giver, and A Wrinkle In Time, because they never made their way into my curriculum or I simply didn’t remember anything about the books.
 Plus, they were incredibly fast reads so I got the quick gratification of marking them off my Goodreads list!

 Digital and audiobooks are two ways to ensure you always have a book with you and delivers the book in a way that you prefer.
 Also, using tracking apps like Goodreads allows you to create annual goals, share reviews, see what your friends are reading, and create reading lists, making reading part of your digital and social environment.